Some arithmetic properties of Weil polynomials of the form $t^{2g}+at^g+q^g$: Introduction

 \subsection{Organization of the paper}

-In Section 2 we recall some generalities about abelian varieties.
-Section 3 is devoted to the proof of Theorem \ref{thm:main}.
+In Section \ref{sec:generalities} we recall some generalities about abelian varieties.
+Section \ref{sec:Weil-central} is devoted to the proof of Theorem \ref{thm:main}.
 It will be proved in different lemmas that can be useful by themselves.
 We first study (Lemma \ref{lemma:a_n}) for which extensions a Weil-central isogeny class ``remains'' Weil-central.
 Then we study in Lemma \ref{lemma:growth} the growth behavior and we prove the assertion of Theorem \ref{thm:main} about the set $\mathfrak{g}_\ell (\mathcal{A})$.
-Finally, we study the cyclicity and we prove, as a consequence of Corollary \ref{cor:l-cyc}, the assertion of Theorem \ref{thm:main} about the set $\mathfrak{c}_\ell (\mathcal{A})$.
+Finally, we study the cyclicity and prove, as a consequence of Corollary \ref{cor:l-cyc}, the assertion of Theorem \ref{thm:main} about the set $\mathfrak{c}_\ell (\mathcal{A})$.
+We discuss some examples in Section \ref{sec:examples}.